skyrmionz/agentforceChatLwc/README.md

 ### Step 4: Configure Agentforce to the Connected App

-## Step 4.4: Assign Connected App to your Agent
 1. Navigate to Agents and select the Agent you want to use
 2. Navigate to the `Connections` tab
 3. Scroll down to Connections and press the `Add` button